mobily-enterprises/hooked-api/README.md

 This example shows why `beforeFunction`/`afterFunction` are useful: they let you insert hooks at specific points within a plugin's hook chain, not just before or after the entire plugin.

+Please note that plugin order still matters in the sense that hook ordering is established at adding time.
+This means that a plugin can only place hooks before others, but only relative to the plugins already installed.
+This is how the API is meant to work.

 ### Hook Execution Control

 Hooks can return `false` to stop the execution of remaining hooks in the chain.